Welcome Message from the Program DirectorWelcome,

 In addition, our program is extremely well-rounded and, as a result, our graduates go into many different areas.
 Our residents have a 100% match rate into PM&R fellowships in Brain Injury Medicine, Pain Medicine, Spinal Cord Injury, Pediatrics and Sports Medicine.

 Many of our graduated residents have become leaders in the field.
 They are Chairs, Residency Program Directors, Researchers and Fellowship Directors.
 In addition, they have started successful private practices and have hired many of our graduates to expand their practices.
-Since I became chair in 2014, the faculty in our department has grown from 10 physicians to 32 physicians, many of whom were residents or fellows that graduated from our program.
+Since I became chair in 2014, the faculty in our department has grown from 10 physicians to close to 40 physicians, many of whom were residents or fellows that graduated from our program.
 Having these highly talented and accomplished physicians join our department has added exponentially to the great culture and energy that we have here at the JFK Johnson Rehabilitation Institute.